 %[TheItemToFormat][Special formatting rules][Padded final width][.HowToHandleDecimalPoints]TheOutputKindOfType

-These arcane formats are a bit tricky to get your head round though but there´s some fairly comprehensible guides on the documentation page, but enough talk, these are examples of what formats give what outputs, if you can´t find what you´re looking for that´s when further readings needed.
+These arcane formats are a bit tricky to get your head around though but there are some fairly comprehensible guides on the documentation page, but enough talk, these are examples of what formats give what outputs if you can´t find what you´re looking for that´s when further readings needed.